Biden tells ABC News debate was a "bad episode," doesn't agree to independent neurological exam

 "Well, I just had a bad night," Mr. Biden said, repeating a line that many of his defenders and his press secretary have frequently used in the last week.

 Stephanopoulos asked the president when he realized he was having a bad night.
-The president said he realized he was having a bad night when Trump was yelling or speaking loudly and the microphone was turned off.
+The president replied that he recognized this when Trump was yelling or speaking loudly, and the microphone was turned off.
 The president said he let Trump distract him.

 "I just realized that I wasn't in control," Mr. Biden said.